lavignes/smasm/docs/smold.md

         * kind=CODE

-        ; The above input section is equivalent to: CODE kine=CODE ; More input sections can be defined here if desired }
+        ; The above input section is equivalent to: CODE kind=CODE ; More input sections can be defined here if desired }